Ashjha75/javaDEV/Spring/SomeBasics.md

 }
 ```

-But here `Composition` comes into picture and it is the best way to solve this problem because in composition we can use
+But here `Composition` comes into picture, and it is the best way to solve this problem because in composition we can use
 the object of class `A` in class `B` and we can call the method `m1()` of class `A` in class `B` and if the return type
 of
 method `m1()` is changed in class `A` then it will not affect the class `B` because class `B` is using the object of
-class so we can directly
+class, so we can directly
 typecast the method `m1()` of class `A` in class `B` and it will not affect the class `B` .

 ```java